KT Tunstall: Early life and education

-Tunstall was born to a half-Chinese, half-Scottish mother, Carol Anne (or Carol-Ann), who was from Hong Kong, and an Irish father.
-Her parents met while her mother was working as a dancer in Penthouse bar in Edinburgh, where her father was a bartender.
+Tunstall was born to a half-Chinese, half-Scottish mother, Carol Ann Orr, who was from Hong Kong, and a Northern Irish father, John Corrigan, from Belfast.
+Her parents met while her mother was working as a dancer in Penthouse bar in Edinburgh, where her father was a barman.
+She was born at Edinburgh's Western General Hospital and at 18 days old was placed for adoption by her mother with a family in St Andrews, Fife, Scotland.
 She never met her biological father.

-She was born at Edinburgh's Western General Hospital and at 18 days old, was placed for adoption by her mother with a family in St Andrews, Fife, Scotland.
-Her adoptive father, David Tunstall, was a physics lecturer at the University of St Andrews, and her adoptive mother, Rosemarie Tunstall, was a primary school teacher; they already had adopted another child who became her older brother Joe, and went on to have another son, Dan.
+Her adoptive father, David Tunstall, was a physics lecturer at the University of St Andrews, and her adoptive mother, Rosemarie Tunstall, was a primary school teacher.
+They already had adopted another child who became her older brother Joe and went on to have another son Dan.
 Tunstall has said: "My earliest memories are Californian", from a sabbatical that her father took at the University of California, Los Angeles in 1979.
 She was musically oriented and her adoptive parents supported her interest.
 She recollected that she asked for a piano when she was four.

 Tunstall grew up in St Andrews, Fife, attending Lawhead Primary, then Madras College in St. Andrews and the High School of Dundee, but she spent her last year of high school in the United States at the Kent School, a selective boarding school in Kent, Connecticut.
 She spent time busking on Church Street in Burlington, Vermont, and at a commune in rural Vermont.
 Tunstall studied at Royal Holloway, University of London.
 She graduated with a Bachelor of Arts in Drama & Music in 1996.
 Royal Holloway conferred an honorary doctorate in science on her in 2011 for her work on environmental issues as a musician.

 Music career

-Career beginnings
+Career beginnings (2000–2004)

-Throughout Tunstall's twenties, she played in indie music bands including Elia Drew and Tomoko.
+Throughout Tunstall's twenties she played in indie music bands including Elia Drew and Tomoko.
 She focused on songwriting, as well as performing with members of the fledgling Fence Collective.
-Tunstall had lived with Gordon Anderson of the Beta Band, and the Aliens, whom the song "Funnyman", on her second studio album Drastic Fantastic (2007), is about.
-She toured with the klezmer band Oi Va Voi, and stayed with them while they were making their second studio album, Laughter Through Tears (2003).
+Tunstall lived with Gordon Anderson of the Beta Band and the Aliens, whom the song "Funnyman" on her second studio album Drastic Fantastic (2007) is about.
+She toured with the klezmer band Oi Va Voi and stayed with them while they were making their second studio album, Laughter Through Tears (2003).

-British label Relentless Records put forward an independent offer.
-However, Tunstall had decided to sign with a US major, and initially passed up the offer.
-But when that deal did not work out, she decided to go with Relentless.
-Although Relentless co-founder Shabs Jobanputra recognised the potential in the quality of Tunstall's voice and songs in the early 2000s, his assessment then was that she "wasn't ready yet" and so together with Tunstall's manager, Jobanputra discussed "the process of how we saw her happening and how we would work, why we thought the songs were great, why we thought she was great, and why it could really work if we took enough time."
+When British label Relentless Records put forward an independent offer, Tunstall opted to sign with a U.S. major label instead.
+However, when that deal did not work out, she decided to go with Relentless.
+Although Relentless co-founder Shabs Jobanputra recognised the potential in the quality of Tunstall's voice and songs in the early 2000s, his assessment then was that she "wasn't ready yet", and so together with Tunstall's manager, Jobanputra discussed "the process of how we saw her happening and how we would work, why we thought the songs were great, why we thought she was great, and why it could really work if we took enough time."